top of page

 Hosta Under in Extreme Heat

-Also, hostas almost always look better when they’re used in small groups.
-One plant can look like an accent; a repeated group reads like a design decision.
+Additionally, hostas almost always look better when used in small groups.
+One plant can appear as an accent; a repeated group reads as a design decision.

 Quick Choosing Guide